 - a.
-If a student is suspended or expelled as a result of being found responsible for a Crime of Violence, Villa Maria must make a notation on the student's transcript that the student was "suspended after a finding of responsibility for a code of conduct violation."
+If a student is suspended or expelled as a result of being found responsible for a Crime of Violence, Villa Maria must make a notation on the student's transcript that the student was "suspended after a finding of responsibility for a code of conduct violation" or "expelled after a finding of responsibility for a code of conduct violation."
 If a student withdraws from Villa Maria while such conduct charges related to crimes of violence are pending against the student, and declines to complete the disciplinary process, Villa Maria must make a notation on the student's transcript that he or she "withdrew with conduct charges pending." - b.
 These transcript notations can be appealed by contacting the Vice President for Enrollment Management, Brian Emerson at bemerson@villa.edu.
 Transcript notations for violence-related suspensions shall not be removed prior to one year after conclusion of the suspension.
 Transcript notations for violence-related expulsions shall never be removed from a student's transcript.
 A notation for an expulsion may not be removed via an appeal to Villa Maria.
 If a finding of responsibility is vacated for any reason, however, the transcript notation must be removed.
 Further, if a court vacates a finding of responsibility for a violation of college policy, the transcript notation memorializing that finding will also be vacated.